 Cedar is also a very sturdy and durable wood.
 It is a flat, straight wood, with a low density and shrinkability factor, which helps to make it an ideal roofing material.
 In addition, cedar (specifically, Western Red Cedar) contains natural preservatives in it’s fibers.
 Known as thujaplicans and water-soluble phenolics, these natural preservatives make the wood mostly resistant to moisture, decay, and insect damage.

 While cedar makes for a great roofing material, it is important to note that it does require maintenance on the part of the homeowner.
 As the exposed cedar shakes and shingles weather, and are prevented from having their natural wet/dry cycle, the shakes and shingles will begin to deteriorate.
-For more information on weathering and maintenance of your cedar roof, watch our videos and check out our Homeowner’s Guide of Maintaining Your Cedar Shake Roof.
+For more information on weathering and maintenance of your cedar roof, check out our Homeowner’s Guide of Maintaining Your Cedar Shake Roof.